How can I get an private autism assessment in BC?

 The wait time is currently is 73.8 weeks (averaged across all locations in BC) since the original date of referral for an assessment - last checked November 25, 2020.
 Due to COVID, the wait times have increased.
 You can contact the regional coordinator listed on their website to inquire about specific wait times for your region.

 You will need to pay out of pocket for a private assessment.
 If you have extended health insurance, sometimes it covers part of the psychologist and speech-language pathologist costs, but you will need to contact your extended health insurance to confirm.
 Prices vary across different practitioners.
 You will need to call/research the price for each psychologist.
-Typically, the costs are around $2000-3000, but it varies across each practitioner.
+Typically, the cost of a private autism assessment in BC is around $2500-3500, but it varies across each practitioner.

 Your main point of contact for a private assessment is typically the psychologist or pediatrician.
 A report from a psychologist and speech-language pathologist is required for a private assessment - see this lengthy document if you want in-depth information.